-What are Chillers in HVAC?
+What are Water Chillers in HVAC?
 Definition & Meaning

 They vary in size; small chillers are available for smaller applications.
 While commercially or industrially, large chiller units are required, but the basic principle stays intact, and they provide cooling for HVAC systems as well as for the process industries.